timescale/docs/cloud/integrations.md

     your new user has restricted access to only Cloudwatch, and keep your keys secret.
 For instructions, see the [AWS documentation][aws-access-keys].
 1. Select an AWS Region for your CloudWatch instance.
-1.  **OPTIONAL** Define an IAM role if you want to upload metrics to another account on which you have delegated access.
+1.  **OPTIONAL** IAM role to use for uploading metrics.
+Having a dedicated role with only CloudWatch permissions is a recommended security practice.

 <highlight type="warning">
 AWS keys give access to your AWS services.
 To keep your AWS account secure,